anilmirok/Basic-Python/README.md

 # Basic-Python
-learn basics of Python with easy way
+learn basics of Python with easy way and make a fun with python